AlexHappyCode/node-coding-question/README.md

 ![cookie](./readmeImages/createPost.jpg)

-*note:* A post does not have to have a photo.
+*note:* A post does not have to have a photo and can have at most 5.

 ## Technologies to use for this coding question(Required):